Cuajinicuilapa

-Cuajinicuilapa is a town in Cuajinicuilapa Municipality in the Costa Chica region of the Mexican state of Guerrero.
+Cuajinicuilapa is the head town of the municipality of the same name in the Costa Chica region of the Mexican state of Guerrero.
 A low-lying area, it borders the Pacific Ocean and the state of Oaxaca.
 The municipality has the state's largest population of Afro-Mexicans with most of the population of this ethnicity.
 The town and municipality are highly socioeconomically marginalized and it is the poorest municipality of the state, with the economy dependent on livestock and fishing.

 The town

 The town of Cuajinicuilapa is 361 km from the Guerrero state capital of Chilpancingo and has an altitude of fifty meters above sea level.
 While it is the commercial center of a rural municipality with two small supermarkets, various stores and a traditional municipal market, it has a high level of socioeconomic marginalization.
 It is also the center of communications and transportation with mail service and telephone mostly limited to here and it has a small airstrip.

-It is the seat of a municipality, which promotes its Afro-Mexican heritage.
+It is the seat of a municipality that promotes its Afro-Mexican heritage.
 The town was host to the 13th Encuentro de Pueblos Negros in 2011, sponsored by the Centro Cultural de España en México.
 The purpose of the event is to promote Afro-Mexican identity, issues and culture in Mexico.

 The Museo de las Culturas Afromestizas, formerly called the Museo de la Tercera Raíz, is the first museum in Mexico dedicated to the descendants of African slaves in Mexico and their history.
 It is located in the center of the town, near the main plaza.